stangri/source.openwrt.melmac.net/simple-adblock/files/README.md

 ## Features

 - Super-fast due to the nature of supported block lists and parallel downloading/processing of the blacklists.
-- Supports both hosts files and domains lists for blocking (to keep it lean and fast).
+- Supports hosts files and domains lists for blocking.
 - Everything is configurable from Web UI.
 - Allows you to easily add your own domains to whitelist or blacklist.
-- Allows you to easily add URLs to your own blocked hosts or domains lists to block/whitelist (just put whitelisted domains one per line).
+- Allows you to easily add URLs to your own blocked hosts or domains lists to block/whitelist (just put whitelisted domains one per line in the file you're linking).
-- Requires no configuration for the download utility wherever you want to use wget/libopenssl or uclient-fetch/libustream-mbedtls.
-- Installs dependencies automatically.
+- Supports multiple modes of AdBlocking implementations with DNSMASQ and Unbound.
-- Doesn't stay in memory -- creates the list of blocked domains and then uses DNSMASQ/Unbound and firewall rules to serve NXDOMAIN or 127.0.0.1 (depending on settings) reply for blocked domains.
+- Doesn't stay in memory -- creates the list of blocked domains and then uses DNSMASQ/Unbound and firewall rules to serve NXDOMAIN or 127.0.0.1 reply or to reject access (depending on settings)  for blocked domains.
 - As some of the default lists are using https, reliably works with either wget/libopenssl,  uclient-fetch/libustream-mbedtls or curl.
 - Very lightweight and easily hackable, the whole script is just one ```/etc/init.d/simple-adblock``` file.
 - Retains the downloaded/sorted AdBlocking list on service stop and reuses it on service start (use ```dl``` command if you want to force re-download of the list).
+- Has an option to store a compressed copy of the AdBlocking list in persistent memory which survives reboots.
 - Blocks ads served over https (unlike PixelServ-derived solutions).
+- Blocks ads inside browsers with [DNS-over-HTTPS proxy](https://en.wikipedia.org/wiki/DNS_over_HTTPS) built-in, like [Mozilla Firefox](https://support.mozilla.org/en-US/kb/firefox-dns-over-https#w_about-dns-over-https) or [Google Chrome/Chromium](https://blog.chromium.org/2019/09/experimenting-with-same-provider-dns.html) -- with the ```dnsmasq.ipset``` option.
 - Proudly made in Canada, using locally-sourced electrons.

 If you want a more robust AdBlocking, supporting free memory detection and complex block lists, supporting IDN, check out [net/adblock](https://github.com/openwrt/packages/tree/master/net/adblock/files).